FHantke/brave-browser-wiki/Fingerprinting-Protection-Mode.md

 * 3rd party cookies and referers blocked by default
 * User-Agent is set to Chrome except on a few sites that need it for major functionality to work
-* [TODO] `navigator.plugins` and `navigator.mimeTypes` is empty unless you've enabled Flash.
-When Flash is enabled via click-to-play on a given site, both of these only report Flash.
+* `navigator.plugins` and `navigator.mimeTypes` is empty unless you've enabled Flash
 * Connections to known tracking domains are blocked via the Tracking Protection library
 * [Battery Status API](https://github.com/brave/browser-laptop/issues/1885) is disabled
 * `navigator.credentials` is disabled on desktop